buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 ### 💀 Retrieve the boss.

 We need to be able to retrieve the boss.
 Why?
-Well — when our player is playing the game our will need to be able to show them stuff like the boss's HP, name, image, etc!
+Well — when our player is playing the game our app will need to be able to show them stuff like the boss's HP, name, image, etc!

 This is also very staright forward just like our `getAllDefaultCharacters` function.